Can I Afford to Go Vegan Like Bill Clinton?

 It is also recommended that individuals switching to a vegan diet consume foods containing all of the essential nutrients (protein, carbohydrates, vitamins, fatty acids, minerals, etc.) while remaining active to help retain muscle mass and bone health.

 Below is a summary of ways seniors can safely switch to a vegan diet, provided by the Vegan Society:

 - Maintain a varied vegan diet.

-- Keep active (at least 30 minutes of daily exercise).
+- Be active and get at least 30 minutes of daily exercise.

-- Take vitamin D supplements if there isn’t regular exposure to sunlight.
+- Take vitamin D supplements if you’re not getting regular exposure to sunlight.

-- Drink six-eight cups of fluid per day (due to thirst sensitivity reduction).
+- Drink six to eight cups of fluid per day to reduce thirst sensitivity.